-The Kiwi Concert Party may not be well known to younger New Zealanders, but during World War II they served an important role in entertaining the Allied troops in the Middle East and Italy, and later in the war in the Pacific.
-Focusing on the musicians in these troupes, this story explores the formation, travels and travails of the Middle East/European Kiwi Concert Party and of the later Pacific Kiwi Concert Party.
+The Kiwi Concert Party may not be well known to younger New Zealanders, but during World War II they served an important role in entertaining the Allied troops in the Middle East and Italy, described here, and later in the war in the Pacific.
+Focusing on the musicians in these troupes, this story explores the formation, travels and travails of the Middle East/European Kiwi Concert Party.

 First Party: 1941–1943 Middle East and North Africa